jacoblarock/fake_voices_xai/README.md

 ![architecture of the ItW_multi_percep_until10000 model](model_plot.png)

 ### Why separated sub-models?
-As can be seen in the diagram of the model, each input feature is first process in its own sub-model before being concatenated and run through two final layers, landing at a singular output terminus.
+As can be seen in the diagram of the model, each input feature is first processed in its own sub-model before being concatenated and run through two final layers, landing at a singular output terminus.
 Because several of the features have a different input shape, it is not practical to concatenate the features together for use as an input for a combined model without producing a large amount of redundant data and potentially misrepresenting the features in their original form. code for pre- model concatenation is present in the repository under the "lines" training method in the classification file, but is presently not used.
 I have not deleted it in case it may become practical in the future.